Catnip & Pet Grass

 Here's another fun fact you didn't even know.
 Catnip also doubles as an insect repellent in a yard.
 Oils that are derived from these plants can actually get rid of bugs.

-Before You Buy Catnip:
+Before You Shop Catnip:

-Before buying Catnip sometimes its a good idea to find out how your cat reacts to this natural substance.
+Before buying Catnip online sometimes it's a good idea to find out how your cat reacts to this natural substance.
 One Third of all domesticated cats aren't affected by the smell meaning they could do nothing and the other Two-Thirds are drawn to the smell and they just love it, while not harmless perhaps start off with a little bit and if you see they're drawn to it then buy more of course as there's nothing but positive effects these fragrant leaves bring.